hildigerr/recycle.bin/README.md

 - `--log`: Show the git commit log for the recycle bin.

 - `-m, --message "commit message"`: Specify a custom commit message.
 If not provided, a default message including the date, time, and original file paths will be used.

+- `--push[=<remote>]`: Upload the current branch of the recycle bin repository to the specified remote.
+If no remote is specified, it defaults to 'origin'.
+This option allows you to share your recycled changes with a remote repository, making them accessible to other users or systems.
+It's useful for backing up your recycled files or synchronizing changes across different environments.

 ### Examples